openid/openid4vp_ble/main.md

 -> Read by wallet
 <- Write by wallet

 1. Verifier and the Wallet establish the connection.
-This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.
+This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier

+   * Upon QR code scan Wallet generates an X25519 ephemeral keys of its own.
+   * The QR Code contains the verifier's ephemeral key.
+   * Secret key is created as defined in the (#encryption) section.
+2. Wallet sends its identification information to the verifier.
-2. Wallet obtains the Presentation Request from the Verifier.
+3. Wallet reads the Presentation Request from the Verifier.
-3. Wallet authenticates the user and obtains consent to share Credential(s) with the Verifier.
+4. Wallet authenticates the user and obtains consent to share the Credential(s) with the Verifier.
-4. Wallet sends the Presentation Response to the Verifier containing Verifiable Presntation(s).
+5. Wallet sends the Presentation Response to the Verifier containing Verifiable Presntation(s).
-5. Wallet requests the Verifier for the transfer summary report.
+6. Wallet requests the Verifier for the transfer summary report.
-6. Verifier sends transfer report (in case of error the steps 4-6 will be repeated) to Wallet.
+7. Verifier notifies transfer report (in case of error the steps 4 - 7 will be repeated) to Wallet.
-7. Verifier and the Wallet close connection.
+8. Wallet closes connection.

-## Details

-Wallet MUST support the Central role and is responsible for connecting to the Verifier.
-The Verifier MUST support the Peripheral Role and should advertise its details.
-After the connection is established, the Wallet has the peripheral details and X25519 keys of the verifier.
-The sequence of flow is as described.

-Step 1: Wallet generates a X25519 keys of its own and a random 8 byte nonce, combines to create a DHE secret key.
-The 16 byte nonce are ordered with first 8byte from the verifier and the second 8 byte from the wallet.
-Step 2: Wallet makes identify request and submits its keys & nonce to the verifier in plain text.
-Step 3: Wallet reads the Presentation request from the Verifier.
-(Encrypted with the secret key) Step 4: Wallet authenticates the User and obtains consent Step 5: Wallet submits the VC to the Verifier.
-Step 6: Wallet requests the transfer summary.
-Step 8: Verifier sends the transfer summary report.
-Step 9: If error Wallet follows to send the missing chunk (Step 5-9).
-If success moves to Step 7 Step 7: The verifier accepts the VC if they could decrypt and validate the signature.
-Step 8: Both the wallet and client records in their respective audit logs.

 # Connection Set up {#connection-set-up}